kodecocodes/swift-style-guide/README.markdown

 ## Organization and Bundle Identifier

-Where an Xcode project is involved, the organization should be set to `Ray Wenderlich` and the Bundle Identifier set to `com.raywenderlich.TutorialName` where `TutorialName` is the name of the tutorial project.
+Where an Xcode project is involved, the organization should be set to `Kodeco` and the Bundle Identifier set to `com.yourcompany.TutorialName` where `TutorialName` is the name of the tutorial project.

 ![Xcode Project settings](screens/project_settings.png)